The King's Fund responds to the Skills for Care annual report: The state of the adult social care sector and workforce in England | Think Tanks

 ‘These serious workforce issues are symptomatic of a wider social care crisis, with more people requesting support but fewer people getting it, local authorities paying providers too little for the quality services that are required, and desperately low levels of public satisfaction with social care.
 Wider reform and improved funding are needed if social care is to operate as part of a modern health and care system that maximises the health and wellbeing of its citizens. ’

-‘As announced today, Skills for Care will be developing a new and comprehensive strategy for the social care workforce and we are delighted to be working with them to help take that forward.’
+‘As announced, Skills for Care will be developing a new and comprehensive strategy for the social care workforce and we are delighted to be working with them to help take that forward.’

 Latest News from